Last Updated on February 16, 2026

 One of the most wonderful aspects of traveling is finding the unexpected.
-Based on a newspaper article that assured me I’d find some of the best Italian food in Lucca, Italy, I set off to explore this oft overlooked city in Tuscany.
-I found the food, of course, but also much more…..
+Based on a newspaper article that assured me I’d find some of the best Italian food in Lucca, Italy, we set off to explore this oft overlooked city in Tuscany.
+We found the food, of course, but also much more…..

 Estimated reading time: 6 minutes